 Optogenetics TTL Pulse Generators

-Our miniature Optogenetics TTL Pulse Generator supports square, triangle, ramp pulses, and pulse triggering defined by Doric Neuroscience Studio software.
-It connects to a computer with a USB cable and to LED drivers with BNC cables.
+Our miniature Optogenetics TTL Pulse Generator can be used to output continuous signals or sequences of square pulse trains.
+It can also input digital signals from an external device for triggering or synchronization.
+The inputs and outputs can be saved into a file for further data analysis (i.e. behavior timestamps).
+It is controlled by Doric Neuroscience Studio software and connects to a computer with a USB cable and to external devices with BNC cables.
 Any TTL pulse generator channel can be assigned to a LED driver or used as a trigger for other channels.

-Example: Four-channel pulse generator can control modulation of two LED drivers with channels 1 and 2 while channels 3 and 4 are used as inputs for respective triggers.
+Example: Four-channel pulse generator (OTPG4) can control the modulation of two LED drivers with channels 1 and 2 while channels 3 and 4 are used as inputs for respective triggers.

 HI > 3.3 V